Opens an external site in a new window

 🌟 Open Source Favicon Tooling #

-In this post on open source favicon generation, we see how you can create favicons for your website or webapp from scratch using free, offline tools.
+In this post on open source favicon generation, we see how you can create favicons for your website or web app from scratch using free, offline tools.
 We will use Inkscape to generate an SVG icon, then write a script to convert that into the PNG and ICO files needed for wide support in legacy and modern browsers.
-As a final step, we optimise the generated files as well as the input SVG so you can ship fewer bytes to your end users.
+As a final step, we optimize the generated files as well as the input SVG, so you can ship fewer bytes to your end users.
 Inkscape is an open source alternative to something like Adobe Illustrator; you can use it to create your SVG input.
 If you have tried Inkscape a while ago and didn’t like it because it was a little janky, I would definitely give it another go.
 The latest version is smooth and feels like a new and different app compared to its predecessors.

-Open source Favicon Generation: Inkscape: screenshot of Ink scape with an icon file open
+blurry low resolution placeholder image Open source Favicon Generation: Inkscape: screenshot of Ink scape with an icon file open

 Open source Favicon Generation: Inkscape